 This symptom can be experienced by people with MS. It’s a very intense, severe stabbing pain, which may also feel like a burning sensation or electric shock that travels down the face.
 It normally affects one side of the face at a time.
 The pain travels the pathway of the trigeminal nerve.
 It can be excruciating and set off by simply eating, drinking or talking.
 The onset is sudden and will reduce or disappear over time.
 Unfortunately this pain can become chronic.

-‘Using heat packs (like wheat bags) can help the pain (trigeminal neuralgia).’
+‘Using heat packs (like wheat bags) can help the pain (trigeminal neuralgia)’

-For trigeminal neuralgia, NICE recommends offering carbamazepine as the initial treatment (4).
+For trigeminal neuralgia, NICE recommends offering carbamazepine as the initial treatment (3).
 If this is not effective, or well tolerated, or is contraindicated then NICE suggests seeking a referral to a specialist pain management service.

 This is another form of acute neuropathic pain.
 It is often described as a sharp stabbing like feeling behind the eyes.
-It is very often a common first symptom of MS. This is caused by the optic nerve becoming inflamed.
+It is a common first symptom of MS. This is caused by the optic nerve becoming inflamed.
 In some cases a course of steroid treatment is prescribed if this symptom does not improve over time – usually methyl-prednisolone, which helps to resolve the inflammation, resulting in the pain subsiding.

 The main cause of a spasm is the disruption of messages from the brain to the nerves at the bottom of the spinal cord, which are used to control the legs.
 Spasms are sudden and at times can be incredibly painful.

 NICE suggest that either baclofen or gabapentin can be offered initially to treat spasticity in a person with MS, depending on contraindications (interactions with other medications the person may be taking).
 If each individual drug is not effective, these can be offered in combination.
 There are second-line options that can be considered if first-line drugs are not effective, these are tizanidine or dantrolene.

-‘My neurologist helped find the right drug combinations for me.’
+‘My neurologist helped find the right drug combinations for me’

-‘Don’t be afraid to try out different medications.’
+‘Don’t be afraid to try out different medications’

 Physiotherapy may be used in conjunction with a drug treatment to help achieve pain relief and improve muscular function (5).

-‘Physiotherapists helped, they explained how relaxation and movement can help.’
+‘Physiotherapists helped, they explained how relaxation and movement can help’

-‘Physiotherapy helped with ‘over-sensitive’ hands.’
+‘Physiotherapy helped with ‘over-sensitive’ hands’

 This type of pain is very different to that of neuropathic pain and is quite often successfully treated by either physiotherapy or exercise (5).
-Changes to posture and certain exercises may be recommended that may help to strengthen certain muscle groups, which in turn may help to provide relief.
+Changes to posture and certain exercises may be recommended that may help to strengthen certain muscle groups, which in turn may help to provide pain relief.

-‘Physiotherapy exercises really help a lot.’
+‘Physiotherapy exercises really help a lot’

-NICE’s October 2014 guidelines (2) seek to promote a multidisciplinary approach where people with MS experiencing musculoskeletal pain are assessed by a specialist therapist such as a physiotherapist or occupational therapist.
+NICE’s clinical guidelines (2) seek to promote a multidisciplinary approach where people with MS experiencing musculoskeletal pain are assessed by a specialist therapist such as a physiotherapist or occupational therapist.
 They can see if any new equipment is required to help improve the muscle function and relieve pain.
 Something simple like a different type of walking stick can help to improve balance problems which may be affecting the body and causing postural problems.

 Over-the-counter medications such as paracetamol or anti-inflammatory drugs such as ibuprofen can help with this type of pain.
-Talk to your GP if you are using paracetamol or anti-inflammatory drugs regularly, as there may be other, more effective medications, available.
+Talk to your GP if you are using paracetamol or anti-inflammatory drugs regularly, as there may be other, more effective medications available.

 Pain can also be caused by cramping which may be due to muscle strain or muscle fatigue.
 Regular stretching exercises can help and a physiotherapist can assist in creating an exercise or stretching programme.

-‘My osteopath really helped with painful muscle spasms in my neck and shoulder.’
+‘My osteopath really helped with painful muscle spasms in my neck and shoulder’

 We asked the MS community to share their 10 top tips for managing pain, they are...

-‘Try physio for sensitivity type sensations/pain.’
+‘Try physio for sensitivity type sensations/pain’

-‘Plenty of rest and avoiding stress helps reduce symptoms.’
+‘Plenty of rest and avoiding stress helps reduce symptoms’

-‘Create a positive soothing image to use when in pain.’
+‘Create a positive soothing image to use when in pain’

 ‘Use distraction/focus on something else.
-Try and do something you enjoy.’
+Try and do something you enjoy’

-‘Heat or cold applied to the area may help.’
+‘Heat or cold applied to the area may help’

 ‘Steady breathing.
-Breathing in for the count of three and out for the count of five works for me.’
+Breathing in for the count of three and out for the count of five works for me’

-‘Stretching exercises like yoga and physiotherapy exercises can help a lot.’
+‘Stretching exercises like yoga and physiotherapy exercises can help a lot’

-‘Aromatherapy massage, or just inhaling appropriate oils can help calm sensations and helps the ‘feel good factor’.’
+‘Aromatherapy massage, or just inhaling appropriate oils, can help calm sensations and helps the ‘feel good factor’’

-‘Moisturising helps to calm down tingling and itching before bedtime.’
+‘Moisturising helps to calm down tingling and itching before bedtime’

-‘I use a tubigrip bandage or elastic leg/arm sleeves as the pressure helps relieve the pain.’
+‘I use a tubigrip bandage or elastic leg/arm sleeves as the pressure helps relieve the pain’

-'If you are experiencing pain and it is getting worse, if you are able to find a safe place to sit down and take a few long deep breaths in and out.’
+'If you are experiencing pain and it is getting worse, if you are able to find a safe place to sit down and take a few long deep breaths in and out’